-To edit a language other than the defined by the session locale, the user can either select F2 in the while editing the property, or select the ellipse next to the field.
+To edit a language other than the one defined by the session locale, either select F2 while editing the property, or select the ellipse next to the field.

-In Figure 6, we see the multi-lingual dialog for the Singular Label.
+In the screenshot, we see the multi-lingual dialog for the Singular Label.

 Note: The Singular Label has an ellipsis button next to the field.
-Selecting this ellipsis opens the multilingual dialog and allows the user to input languages for locales other than the current.
-The same dialog can be opened be putting the cursor into the field and selecting F2 from your keyboard.
+Selecting this ellipsis opens the multilingual dialog and enables you to input languages for locales other than the current one.
+You can open the same dialog by putting the cursor into the field and press F2 on your keyboard.

-For properties in relationship grids, you need to put the cell into edit mode and then select F2 from your keyboard to open the multi-lingual dialog.
+For properties in relationship grids, you need to put the cell into edit mode and then press F2 on your keyboard to open the multi-lingual dialog.